"If you want to walk fast, walk alone. But if you want to walk far, walk together."

 Ratan Tata funded Ola in July 2015, 5 years after the company began its operations in 2010.
 He invested Rs 95 lakhs in the company in personal capacity.
 Ratan Tata’s venture capital firm – RNT Capital Advisors – also made an investment of Rs 400 crores in Ola.

 Aditi Bhosale Walunj and Chetan Walunj founded Repos Energy.
-Repos Energy is a Pune-based startup responsible for doorstep delivery of fuel to industries and minimize diesel loss.
-It works on cloud based technology and IoT devices.
+Repos Energy is a Pune-based startup responsible for the doorstep delivery of fuel to industries.
+It works using cloud-based technology and IoT devices.
 Customer orders diesel on the Repos App.
-The Repos petrol pump operator arrives at the customer location and completes the diesel delivery.
+The Repos petrol pump operator arrives at the customer's location and completes the diesel delivery.
 Ratan Tata has invested an undisclosed amount in this startup.

-ClimaCell is an app founded by Rei Goffer, Shimon Elkabetz and Itai Zlotnik that provides accurate weather forecast to alert people about upcoming floods.
+ClimaCell is an app founded by Rei Goffer, Shimon Elkabetz, and Itai Zlotnik that provides accurate weather forecast to alert people about upcoming floods.
 It uses day-to-day devices as environmental sensors.
-ClimaCell’s initiative is to offer an error-free weather predictions and it has garnered a lot of attention.
+ClimaCell’s focuses on error-free weather predictions and has garnered a lot of attention.

-Ratan Tata participated in the seed round funding in September 2016 and ClimaCell has raised three rounds of funding so far, acquiring $70 million.
+Ratan Tata participated in ClimaCell's seed round funding in September 2016.
+ClimaCell has acquired $70 million over three rounds of funding.

-Ratan Tata and American Express invested $12-million funding in Abra.
-Abra is a US based Silicon Valley bitcoin startup.
-Using the Abra app, users can store digital cash and send money to any smartphone.
-It uses a network of individuals and businesses and earns money by buying and selling digital cash from and to consumers via the Abra app.
+Ratan Tata and American Express invested $12-million in Abra.
+Abra is a Silicon Valley-based bitcoin startup.
+People can store digital cash and send money to any smartphone using Abra's app.
+Abra uses a network of individuals and businesses and earns money when users buy or sell digital currncy using its app.

-CarDekho is India’s leading car search venture that helps users in purchasing the right cars.
-Ratan Tata picked up shares and invested an undisclosed amount in GirnarSoft – the parent company of CarDekho, BikeDekho and PriceDekho portals.
-The CarDekho app has rich automotive content like expert reviews, detailed specs and prices, comparisons as well as videos and pictures of different car brands and models available in India.
+CarDekho is India’s leading car search venture that helps users purchase the right cars.
+Ratan Tata invested an undisclosed amount in GirnarSoft – the parent company of CarDekho, BikeDekho, and PriceDekho portals.
+The CarDekho app has rich automotive content that includes expert reviews, detailed specs and prices, comparisons, and the visuals of the different car brands and models available in India.

-The company deals with many auto manufacturers, more than 4000 car dealers, and numerous financial institutions to facilitate the purchase of vehicles.
-Today the portal accounts for about 30% of the manufacturers' combined annual sales.
+The company deals with many automobile manufacturers, more than 4000 car dealers, and numerous financial institutions to facilitate the purchase of vehicles.
+The CarDekho portal accounts for about 30% of the automobile manufacturers' combined annual sales today.

 Holachef was founded by Saxena and Anil Gelra in 2014.
-Holachef connects expert chefs with consumers via its website and mobile app (available for both Android and iPhone).
-The platform offers a new menu everyday and delivers to the user in state-of-the-art packaging.
+Holachef connects expert chefs with consumers via its website and mobile app (available for both Android and iOS platforms).
+The platform offers a new menu everyday and delivers food in a state-of-the-art packaging.
 Holachef received an undisclosed amount of investment from Ratan Tata in September 2015.

 Ola-owned food delivery firm Foodpanda has acquired Holachef.

-Firstcry is a baby care eCommerce platform.
+FirstCry is a baby care e-Commerce platform.
 FirstCry is owned by BrainBees Solutions.
-It follows an omni-channel strategy of selling both through online and offline stores.
+It follows an omni-channel strategy of selling through online and offline stores.
 Ratan Tata invested an undisclosed amount in FirstCry in January 2016.

 Lenskart sells sunglasses, eye glasses, contact lenses, and more.
-The officials from Lenskart said that Ratan Tata’s role was more of a mentor and advisor than a financial investor.
-Lenskart's investors includes giant corporations like TPG Group, IDG Ventures India, and Unilazer Ventures founder Ronnie Screwvala.
+The officials from Lenskart said that Ratan Tata’s role was more of a mentor and an advisor than a financial investor.
+Some of the investors in Lenskart are TPG Group, IDG Ventures India, and Unilazer Ventures founder Ronnie Screwvala.

-NestAway allows its users to find, book, and move-in to a rental home of their choice across Indian cities.
+NestAway allows users to find, book, and move-in to a rental home of their choice across Indian cities.
 NestAway's aim is to provide better rental solutions with the help of design and technology.
-The company presently caters to more than 35,000 tenants and 16,000 owners, providing homes to over 7000 families across cities like Delhi, Gurgaon, Hyderabad, Pune, Mumbai, Bengaluru and others.
-Ratan Tata has invested an undisclosed amount in NestAway Technologies Pvt Ltd.
+The company presently caters to more than 35,000 tenants and 16,000 owners, providing homes to over 7000 families in cities like Delhi, Gurgaon, Hyderabad, Pune, Mumbai, Bengaluru, and others.
+Ratan Tata invested an undisclosed amount in NestAway Technologies Pvt Ltd.

-Urban Ladder is an online furniture selling website.
+Urban Ladder is an online furniture seller.
 Urban Ladder was founded by Ashish Goel and Rajiv Srivatsa in July 2012.
-It currently offers over 1,000 products across 25 categories in furniture such as wardrobes, beds, sofas, dining tables, and coffee tables.
-The online furniture retailer secured funding from Ratan Tata in November, 2015.
+It currently offers over 1,000 products across 25 furniture categories such as wardrobes, beds, sofas, dining tables, and coffee tables.
+The online retailer secured funding from Ratan Tata in November 2015.

-UrbanClap is a local services marketplace and raised an undisclosed amount in funding from Ratan Tata in December, 2015.
-It is also funded by Snapdeal Founders Kunal Bahl and Rohit Bansal.
-After the investment, UrbanClap became India’s biggest marketplace and turned out to be wildly successful.
+UrbanClap is a local services marketplace that raised an undisclosed amount in funding from Ratan Tata in December 2015.
+It is also funded by Snapdeal founders Kunal Bahl and Rohit Bansal.

-The app allows users to book services online such as plumbing, electric work, beauty treatments, salon, and more.
-UrbanClap has been able to successfully penetrate the service sector market and bridge the gap between workers and consumers.
-They are able to overcome the challenges of household hurdles, trouble or fixtures, and anything related.
+The UrbanClap app allows the online booking of services such as plumbing, electric work, beauty treatments, and salon.
+UrbanClap has successfully penetrated the services sector and bridged the gap between workers and consumers.
+People can now easily overcome the challenges of household hurdles, trouble or fixtures, and anything related through UrbanClap.

-GOQii makes healthcare watches, similar to smart watches.
-It also makes GOQii Stride, a device one can attach to shoes and keep track of the exact number of steps, etc. The platform also includes tools for real-time and personalized coaching, scheduling health check-ups, a health locker, and other facilities.
+GOQii makes healthcare watches that are similar to smart watches.
+It also makes GOQii Stride, a device people can attach to their shoes and keep track of the number of steps, etc. The platform also includes tools for real-time and personalized coaching, scheduling health check-ups, a health locker, and other facilities.
 The Mumbai and Menlo Park-based GOQii was founded in 2014 by Vishal Gondal.

 Lybrate was founded in 2013.
-Lybrate connects patients with doctors in India.
-Lybrate launched online lab testing in May, 2016.
-It allows a patient's sample to be collected right from home with the results shared online.
-Lybrate secured about Rs 64.8 crore ($10.2 million) from Ratan Tata in July 2019.
+It connects patients with doctors in India.
+Lybrate launched an online lab testing facility in May 2016.
+A patient's sample is collected right from his or her home and the results are then shared online.
+Lybrate secured about Rs 64.8 crores ($10.2 million) from Ratan Tata in July 2019.

-Infinite Analytics is a U.S. and Mumbai-based startup that was founded by two MITians – Akash Bhatia and Purushotam Bolta.
-It became Microsoft Dynamics AX’s first global OEM partner four months after being funded by Ratan Tata in August, 2015.
+Infinite Analytics is a U.S. and Mumbai-based startup founded by two MITians – Akash Bhatia and Purushotam Bolta.
+It became Microsoft Dynamics AX’s first global OEM partner four months after Ratan Tata invested in the startup in August 2015.

-Cashkaro is a cashback and coupon website that provides 30% cash-back to customer who shop in its affiliates that include Amazon, Paytm, Jabong, and ShopClues.
-The Gurgaon-based company was founded by Swati and Rohan Bhargava in 2013 and raised an undisclosed amount in Series A funding from Ratan Tata in January, 2016.
+CashKaro is a cashback and coupons website that provides 30% cashback to customers who shop in its affiliates that include Amazon, Paytm, Jabong, and ShopClues.
+The Gurgaon-based company was founded by Swati and Rohan Bhargava in 2013 and raised an undisclosed amount in Series A funding from Ratan Tata in January 2016.

-Cashkaro generates money by taking commissions from retailers and giving a share of it to customers in the form of cashback.
+Cashkaro generates revenue by taking commission from retailers and sharing a portion of it with customers in the form of cashback.
 It is the largest cashback website in India with over 10 lakh registered users and has given net cashback of more than Rs 30 crores.

-Ratan Tata invested an undisclosed amount from his personal capacity in DogSpot in January, 2016.
-Ronnie Screwvala also invested alongside Ratan Tata.
+Ratan Tata invested an undisclosed amount in his personal capacity in DogSpot in January, 2016.
+Ronnie Screwvala also invested in DogSpot alongside Ratan Tata.

 Bluestone.com is an online jewelry website.
 Bluestone was founded by Gaurav Singh Kushwaha in 2011 .
 BlueStone is backed by Ratan Tata and received funding from him in 2014.
 It offers over 5,000 jewelry designs and plans to scale to 30,000 designs in the next three years.

-Banglore based Zivame was founded in 2011 by Richa Kar and Kapil Karekar.
-Zivame is an online lingerie selling platform.
+Banglor- based Zivame was founded in 2011 by Richa Kar and Kapil Karekar.
+Zivame is an online platform for one's lingerie needs.
 It has raised $48 million in four years.
-The startup gained popularity with their quirky campaigns and today, it has become a recognized brand.
-Zivame received funding from Ratan Tata in September, 2015.
+The startup gained popularity through its quirky campaigns and today has become a recognized brand today.
+Zivame received funding from Ratan Tata in September 2015.

-Ratan Tata has invested undisclosed amount in pharmaceutical startup, Generic Aadhaar which is founded by Arjun Deshpande in 2018 in Thane.
-Generic Aadhaar provides generic quality medicines from reputed pharma companies at up to 80 percent lower prices.
-It offers a huge portfolio of branded, generic, homoeopathy, and Ayurveda medicines from government-approved manufacturing facilities.
+Ratan Tata has invested undisclosed amount in Generic Aadhaar, a Maharashtra-based pharmaceutical startup.
+Arjun Deshpande founded Generic Aadhaar in 2018.
+Generic Aadhaar provides generic medicines from reputed pharmaceutical companies at discounted rates—up to 80% cheaper than the retail price.
+It offers a catalog comprising branded, generic, homoeopathy, and Ayurveda medicines from government-approved manufacturing facilities.

-Generic Aadhaar aims to partner with 1000 pharmacies on a franchisee-based model in the coming months and expand their reach to markets like to Tamil Nadu, Andhra Pradesh, New Delhi, Goa, Rajasthan, Gujarat.
+Generic Aadhaar aims to partner with 1000 pharmacies through a franchisee model in the coming months and expand its reach to places like Tamil Nadu, Andhra Pradesh, New Delhi, Goa, Rajasthan, Gujarat.

 Read Also: Ratan Tata: The Accidental Startup Investor